 There is a temporary exemption from Jan.
 1, 2013 to Dec.
 31, 2016 for individuals age 65 and older and their spouses.
 If you or your spouse are 65 years or older or turned 65 during the tax year you are allowed to deduct unreimbursed medical care expenses that exceed 7.5% of your adjusted gross income.
 The threshold remains at 7.5% of AGI for those taxpayers until Dec.
 31, 2016.

 Taxpayers in the highest tax brackets are also ineligible for any of the tax credits and deductions associated with higher education expenses — as well as for the generous tax advantages that lower income taxpayers receive from contributing to traditional and Roth IRAs — because of the income caps set by the federal government.

-And on the horizon: The Foreign Account Tax Compliance Act, a new federal mandate requiring stricter reporting guidelines on foreign financial assets, often used by millionaires as a way to avoid paying taxes.
-Although the law won't be implemented until 2013, experts say the new account reporting requirements will take effect this year.
+Additionally, the Foreign Account Tax Compliance Act, a new federal mandate requiring stricter reporting guidelines on foreign financial assets, often used by millionaires as a way to avoid paying taxes, began implementation in 2013.

 Get every deduction